 At a depth of one meter (3.28 feet), the water temperature at Strokkur fills up in just a few minutes rising continuously making Iceland’s volcanic eruptions less violent.
 The Great Geysir, on the other hand, could spend about 12 hours filling with water after an eruption.
 You should definitely watch out as the water is extremely hot during the eruption so, enjoy the geysers from a distance.

 You can plan your vacation to Iceland Geyser anytime around the year.
 Summers are perfect to view conditions for an eruption and feel a real sense of the immense heat churning mere meters below your feet in the winters.
 Witness the magnificent moment of the boiling water carving its way through the snow and ice so smoothly.

 The Strokkur Geyser erupts every 15 minutes or so up to 10 meters in the air.
 If you want the area to be less crowded to have a moment of your own, it is recommended that you either come in the morning, before 10 o’clock or after 4 pm in the evening.
-During the high season of June to August, the Geysir Iceland will witness many tourists almost all times so you can plan your vacation accordingly to enhance your once-in-a-lifetime experience.
+During the high season of June to August, Geysir Iceland will witness many tourists almost all the time so you can plan your vacation accordingly to enhance your once-in-a-lifetime experience.